awsdocs/amazon-s3-userguide/doc_source/DeleteMarker.md

 + It does not retrieve anything from a `GET` request because it has no data; you get a 404 error\.
 + The only operation that you can use on a delete marker is an Amazon S3 API `DELETE` call\.
 To do this, you must make the `DELETE` request using an AWS Identity and Access Management \(IAM\) user or role with the appropriate permissions\.

-Delete markers accrue a nominal charge for storage in Amazon S3\.
+Delete markers accrue a minimal charge for storage in Amazon S3\.
 The storage size of a delete marker is equal to the size of the key name of the delete marker\.
 A key name is a sequence of Unicode characters\.
-The UTF\-8 encoding adds 1–4 bytes of storage to your bucket for each character in the name\.
+The UTF\-8 encoding adds 1‐4 bytes of storage to your bucket for each character in the name\.
+Delete markers are stored in the S3 Standard storage class\.
+If you want to find out how many delete markers you have and what storage class they are stored in, you can use Amazon S3 Storage Lens\.
+For more information, see [Assessing your storage activity and usage with Amazon S3 Storage Lens](storage_lens.md) and [Amazon S3 Storage Lens metrics glossary](storage_lens_metrics_glossary.md)\.

 For more information about key names, see [Creating object key names](object-keys.md)\.
 For information about deleting a delete marker, see [Managing delete markers](ManagingDelMarkers.md)\.